short term life insurance

 - Young families.
 Newlyweds and couples who have young children are a great fit for term life insurance.
 You’re able to protect your family and replace current and future income in order to avoid financial disasters.

 - Temporary coverage.
-Anyone that needs coverage for the short term.
+Anyone that needs temporary coverage for the short term.
 This could be middle aged individuals or seniors who only need some coverage for some additional goals that their savings and investments won’t cover.

 - Business owners.
 Term life is sometimes needed to secure a loan for collateral assignment.